-Your Dietary Guide before You Exercise
+Your Dietary Guide For Before You Exercise

-Cautions of Exercising
+Cautions to Exercising

 Additionally, you need to drink a lot of water or fluids to stay hydrated.
 Lack of water intake is a major cause of dehydration during exercise.
-The intestine will not be able to absorb nutrients and you may fall sick with intestinal problems and malnutrition.
+The intestines will not be able to absorb nutrients and you may fall sick with intestinal problems and malnutrition.
 This also leads to constipation and acid reflux.